dcsndevs/haven-hub/README.md

 - [Nav bar for medium screens](documentation/images/nav-bar-small.png)
 - [Navigation bar for smaller screens](documentation/images/nav-bar-smallest.png)

-The Navigation bar is replete across the pages of the entire website.
+The Navigation bar is consistently present across all pages of the entire website.
 It helps the users of this website to easily move from one page to the other.
-It also bares a phone number which can be phoned via a single click, if the user is browsing through a device that has a calling application installed on it.
+It also displays a phone number that can be dialed with a single click, if the user is browsing through a device that has a calling application installed on it.
 The navigation bar also includes a Location link that can automatically list the address to the organisation on google maps, rather than typing the address manually.
 Finally, the Navigation bar includes the organisation logo written in large fonts, in other to help the user know with ease, that they are on the Haven Hub website and to also give a feel of the organisation's brand.

 ### Hero image with text:
 ![Hero image with text](documentation/images/hero-image-with-text.png)